buxlabs/abstract-syntax-tree/README.md

 })
 ```

-It also lets you pass raw strings that will be converted into abstract syntax tree under the hood.
+Strings will be converted into abstract syntax tree under the hood.
 Please note that this approach might make the code run a bit slower due to an extra interpretation step.

 ```js
 const { parse, append } = require('abstract-syntax-tree')